Tyrelis/disqus-automod/README.md

 ## Introduction
-A web-based application written in Python, utilising Flask web frame and Disqus API to ease the moderation and logging for Disqus Moderation.
+A web-based application written in Python, utilising Flask web framework and Disqus API to ease the moderation and logging for Disqus Moderation.

 ## Requirements
 * flask >= 1.1.2